Ryan Coogler Secures First Oscar For Penning 'Sinners'

 Until then, you can see reactions to Coogler, Göransson, and Arkapaw’s Oscar wins below.

-Ryan Coogler Secures First Oscar For Penning ‘Sinners’ was originally published on hiphopwired.com
+Ryan Coogler Secures 1st Oscar For Penning ‘Sinners’ was originally published on cassiuslife.com